Adversarially Robust Spiking Neural Networks Through Conversion: Introduction

 We present an ANN-to-SNN conversion algorithm that improves SNN robustness by exploiting adversarially trained baseline ANN weights at initialization followed by an adversarial finetuning method.
 Our approach allows to integrate any existing robust learning objective developed for conventional ANNs into an ANN-to-SNN conversion algorithm, thus optimally transferring robustness gains into the SNN.
 Specifically, we convert a robust ANN into an SNN by adversarially finetuning both the synaptic connectivity weights and the layer-wise firing thresholds, which yields significant robustness benefits.
 Innovatively, we introduce a highly effective approach to incorporate adversarially pre-trained ANN batch-norm layer parameters -- which helps facilitating adversarial training of the deep ANN -- within spatio-temporal SNN batch-norm operations, without the need to omit these layers from the models as conventionally done in conversion based methods.

-Moreover, we present a novel SNN robustness evaluation approach where we rigorously simulate the attacks by constructing adaptive adversaries based on different differentiable approximation techniques, accounting for the architectural dynamics of SNNs that are different from ANNs~\cite{carlini2019evaluating}.
+Previous works on improving adversarial robustness of SNNs conduct attack evaluations in a similar way to ANNs~\citep{sharmin2020inherent,kundu2021hire,ding2022snn}, which are insufficient due to not considering the influence of the spike function surrogate gradient used by the adversary.
+To that end, we also introduce a novel ensemble SNN robustness evaluation approach where we rigorously simulate the attacks by constructing adaptive adversaries based on different differentiable approximation techniques (see Section~\ref{sec:ensemble_evaluation_method}), accounting for the architectural dynamics of SNNs that are different from ANNs.
+By doing so, we adapt recent observations on evaluating ANNs with non-differentiable operations and/or obfuscated gradients~\citep{Athalye:2018,carlini2019evaluating} to the domain of SNNs, and improve SNN robustness evaluations with rigor.

 In depth experimental analyses show that our approach achieves a scalable state-of-the-art solution for adversarial robustness in deep SNNs with low-latency, outperforming recently introduced end-to-end adversarial training based algorithms with up to 2$\times$ larger robustness gains and reduced robustness-accuracy trade-offs.